 I’m a trained journalist with ten years’ professional writing experience, so I’ve spent years honing my skills.
 No fluff, no nonsense – just simple words that work.

 I’ve also run two successful small businesses (and had one failure), so I ‘get’ it.
 I appreciate all the challenges, worries and responsibilities that people who have secure paid employment don’t always understand.
 I also run a small business now.

 Need help with your website SEO?

-You should consider a regular blog post and postings on selected social media to drive organic visitors to your website.
+To improve your SEO (assuming you have done all the on-page tasks) you should consider a regular blog post and postings on selected social media to drive organic visitors to your website.
 I can help with that too.

 Or why not ask me to do a website MOT?
 I’ll take a look at your website from a copy and UX point of view and suggest ways to improve it.

 Over and over again I see websites that are just confusing and overwhelming, possibly with the designer trying to be too clever.
 WHAT CAN YOU DO FOR ME?
 That’s what the visitor wants to know.

 Cut to the chase and focus on that.

 And sorry to be the bearer of bad news, but once you have heaved a sigh of relief and cracked open the champagne when your new website finally launches, it will need regular updating.
 A scheduled blog will keep it fresh, with a copy overhaul at least every six months.

 DIFFERENT TYPES OF COPY – let me explain